 Providing services for populations with underserved needs is a high priority for the City of Hayward, understanding that increased access to services can prevent these individuals from becoming homeless, increase quality of life and opportunity, and support the City's anti-poverty strategy.
-The City will continue to utilize its General Fund to provide direct resources while participating with other jurisdictions to jointly fund non-housing service-enriched projects that benefit Hayward residents with special needs.
-The City will also work to leverage all available local, state, federal, and private funds to respond to the increased need of Hayward residents as a result of the COVID-19 pandemic.
+The City will continue to utilize its General Fund as well as a portion of the City's American Rescue Plan Act allocation to provide direct resources while participating with other jurisdictions to jointly fund nonhousing service-enriched projects that benefit Hayward residents with special needs.